craftcms/docs/docs/commerce/2.x/dev/element-queries/subscription-queries.md

 ::: tip
 This can be combined with [fixedOrder](#fixedorder) if you want the results to be returned in a specific order.
 :::

+### `ignorePlaceholders`

+Causes the query to return matching subscriptions as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v3/craft-services-elements.html#method-setplaceholderelement).

 ### `inReverse`